 Jonathan Trumbull, Jr. House

 In 1777, Jonathan Trumbull Jr. purchased this house, which he and his family had been living in since 1769.
 Master-joiner Isaac Fitch then remodeled the interior with elaborate woodwork that remains in place today.
 The younger Trumbull was a Harvard graduate and a merchant dealing in whale oil, flour and ship building.
 When the Revolutionary War started, he served as Paymaster General for the Continental Army and the first Comptroller of the U.S. Treasury.
 From 1781 to 1783, he served as General George Washington’s military secretary.
 Later in life, he became a Congressman, U.S. Senator and Governor of Connecticut.
-His house is operated as a museum by the Town of Lebanon.
+His house is owned and operated as a museum by the Lebanon Historical Society.

 Lebanon’s Colonial Cemeteries – Some of the finest examples of the early eastern Connecticut gravestone carving tradition can be found in three Lebanon graveyards, plus a burying ground in daughter town, Columbia.
 Obadiah Wheeler of Lebanon is often considered one of the best of the local carvers.
 There are 82 of his stones in the Trumbull Cemetery as well as stones by other carvers including John Huntington, Benjamin Collins, Lebeus Kimball, John Hartshorn and the Manning family.
 Many Revolutionary War era patriots are buried here, including Governor Jonathan Trumbull and William Williams, signer of the Declaration of Independence.
 At the rear of the Exeter Cemetery, gravestones dating back to 1720s were carved by John Huntington, the Bozrah Devil Carver, Benjamin Collins, John Johnson and others.
 The transition from 18th century effigy and cherub carvings to 19th century willow and urn motifs can easily be studied in this cemetery.
 Goshen Cemetery contains some of the best work of John Huntington and impressive stones carved by the Bozrah Devil Carver, Obadiah Wheeler, Benjamin Collins and the Manning family.
 Work by many of these carvers can also be seen at The Old Yard in Columbia which was part of Lebanon until 1804.